MicrosoftDocs/cpp-docs/docs/mfc/setting-the-dialog-boxs-background-color.md

 ```

 For the previous code fragment to work:
-- add `virtual HBRUSH OnCtlColor(CDC* pDC, CWnd* pWnd, UINT nCtlColor);` to the `protected:` section of the class definition for your dialog
+- add `virtual HBRUSH OnCtlColor(CDC* pDC, CWnd* pWnd, UINT nCtlColor);` to the `protected:` section of the class definition for your dialog.
-- add the following to the class definition for your dialog and change `CMyDialog` to the name of your dialog class:
+- add the following to the class definition for your dialog, and change `CMyDialog` to the name of your dialog class:

 ```cpp
 BEGIN_MESSAGE_MAP(CMyDialog, CDialogEx)